k0mp1ex/where-are-you/README.md

   - Track the NPCs cloned by this mod
   - **ESPFE**
 - Planned:
-  - SKSE (script free) version to improve search performance.
+  - A SKSE version to improve search performance or a [Skyrim Search SE](https://www.nexusmods.com/skyrimspecialedition/mods/45689) integration.
   - Find NPCs still not discovered/spawned in game.
   - Add support to track pets
-  - Show more NPC info (like FormID, EditorID, BaseActorID, what mod is from, etc.).
+  - Show more NPC info (like FormID, EditorID, what mod is from, etc.).
-  - Translations
+  - Translations (official support for English and pt-BR)
   - Profiles
   - Extend the search functionality with some patterns, similar to the SPID format.
   - Add dialog option in quests to help find the target NPC (where it lives, works, sleeps, etc).
 Optionally also add a quest marker to help track it.
 Thanks [dann1](https://www.nexusmods.com/Users/25568544) for the suggestion!